-- Chair of Audit Committee and Lead Director - (1) Dr. Place is an executive officer (though not a named executive officer), who does not receive any additional compensation for services provided as a director. - (2) Includes cash compensation associated with chairing the Audit Committee. - (3) In fiscal 2006, non-employee directors received \$35,000 per annum, paid in equal quarterly installments.
-The Chairman of the Audit Committee received an additional \$5,000 on an annual basis. - (4) Reflects the dollar amount recognized for financial statement reporting purposes for the fiscal year ended December 31, 2006 in accordance with FAS 123(R), and thus includes amounts from awards granted in and prior to 2006.
-See Note 8 of the consolidated financial statements in the Company's Annual Report for the year ended December 31, 2006 regarding the assumptions underlying valuation of equity awards.
-In 2006, each non-employee director received an option grant on January 30, 2006 to purchase 2,000 shares of common stock, an option grant on February 20, 2006 to purchase 4,000 shares of common stock.
+- Chair of Audit Committee and Lead Director - (1) Dr. Place is an executive officer (though not a named executive officer), who does not receive any additional compensation for services provided as a director. - (2) Includes cash compensation associated with chairing the Audit Committee and leading the Board of Directors. - (3) In fiscal 2007, non-employee directors received \$65,000 per annum, paid in equal quarterly installments.
+The Chairman of the Audit Committee and Lead Director received an additional \$15,000 and \$10,000, respectively, for the performance of these duties on an annual basis. - Reflects the dollar amount recognized for financial statement reporting purposes for the fiscal year ended December 31, 2007 in accordance with FAS 123(R), and thus includes amounts from awards granted in and prior to 2007.
+See Note 8 to the consolidated financial statements in the Company's Annual Report for the year ended December 31, 2007 regarding the assumptions underlying valuation of equity awards.
+In 2007, each non-employee director received an option grant on January 27, 2007 to purchase 30,000 shares of Common Stock and an option grant on June 11, 2007 to purchase 8,000 shares of Common Stock.
 Each of these option grants is fully exercisable ratably over eight months.
-The full grant date fair value of the awards granted to each director in 2006, computed in accordance with FAS 123(R) is \$31,383.
-At fiscal year end, the aggregate number of option awards outstanding for each director was as follows: Mark B. Logan: 100,000; Mario M. Rosati: 100,000; Linda M. Dairiki Shortliffe, M.D.: 100,000; and Graham Strachan: 84,000.
+The full grant date fair value of the awards granted to each director in 2007, computed in accordance with FAS 123(R) is \$97,958.
+In addition, on December 19, 2007 the Compensation Committee approved the modification of all outstanding options awarded to the non-employee members of the Board of Directors to extend the post-termination exercise period and to accelerate the vesting of any unvested options upon termination from the Board of Directors.
+The estimated fair value, computed in accordance with FAS 123(R), for these option modifications in 2007 for each director was as follows: Mark B. Logan: \$27,171; Mario M. Rosati: \$26,967; Linda M. Dairiki Shortliffe, M.D.: \$34,856; and Graham Strachan: \$27,890.
+These amounts are included in the value of each director's option awards in the table above.
+At fiscal year end, the aggregate number of option awards outstanding for each director was as follows: Mark B. Logan: 138,000; Mario M. Rosati: 138,000; Linda M. Dairiki Shortliffe, M.D.: 138,000; and Graham Strachan: 122,000. - (5) In 2007, Dr. Place was paid \$138,702 in salary, earned \$5,000 in non-equity incentive plan compensation (which was paid in 2008) and received \$3,100 in contributions made by the Company under its 401(k) Plan.
+In 2007, Dr. Place received an option grant to purchase 20,000 shares.
+The dollar amount recognized for financial statement purposes for the fiscal year ended December 31, 2007 in accordance with FAS 123(R), which includes amounts from awards granted in and prior to 2007, was \$36,493 for Dr. Place.
+The full grant date fair value of the option grant to purchase 20,000 shares awarded to Dr. Place in 2007, computed in accordance with FAS 123(R), is \$55,607.

-For the fiscal year ended December 31, 2006, our non-employee directors, or Outside Directors, received \$35,000 per annum, paid in equal quarterly installments, as well as reimbursement for expenses incurred in connection with attending board and committee meetings.
-In 2007, the annual cash retainer to be paid to each Outside Director will be increased to \$65,000.
-The non-employee director serving as Chairman of the Audit Committee received an additional \$5,000 on an annual basis in fiscal 2006.
-The non-employee directors serving as Chairman of the Audit Committee and Lead Director will each receive \$15,000 and \$10,000, respectively, for fiscal 2007.
+For the fiscal year ended December 31, 2007, our non-employee directors, or Outside Directors, received \$65,000 per annum, paid in equal quarterly installments, as well as reimbursement for expenses incurred in connection with attending board and committee meetings.
+The non-employee director serving as Chairman of the Audit Committee and Lead Director received an additional \$15,000 and \$10,000, respectively, for the performance of these duties in fiscal 2007.